-Usually, when the phase of a waveform in a circuit is expressed, it is referenced to the power supply voltage waveform (arbitrarily stated to be “at” 0o).
+Usually, when the phase of a waveform in a circuit is expressed, it is referenced to the power supply voltage waveform (arbitrarily stated to be “at” 0°).
 Remember that phase is always a relative measurement between two waveforms rather than an absolute property.
-(Figure below) (Figure below)
+(Figure below)

 Generally, this “reference” waveform is the main AC power supply voltage in the circuit.
 If there is more than one AC voltage source, then one of those sources is arbitrarily chosen to be the phase reference for all other measurements in the circuit.

 This concept of a reference point is not unlike that of the “ground” point in a circuit for the benefit of the voltage reference.